nf-core/rnavar/docs/output.md

 ## Introduction

 This document describes the output produced by the pipeline based on public data.
+The directories listed below are created in the `results/` directory after the pipeline has finished.
+All paths are relative to the top-level results directory.

 ### Dataset